Meg Toroni đ“‚€

 Dialectical Behavior (DBT)

 We tend to avoid emotions.
-This goal of this style is to regulate emotions through identifying what the feeling is to understand the thoughts provoking and challenge the behaviors.
-DBT is excellent for understanding how we operate in relationships, improving internal thought dialogue, and emotional regulation to build skills to improve.
+This goal of this style is to regulate emotions and to improve how you operate in the world through your relationships by understanding the thought processes provoking the reactions.
+DBT is excellent for understanding how effectively we function in relationships, improving internal thought dialogue, and emotional regulation to build skills to improve.

 Family Therapy

-I believe that even in individual therapy using different family members helps give other points of view on the individual’s struggles.
-Relationships take lots of work and are reciprocal, what role do you play in your relationships?
+While getting my degree at LaSalle, I had a professor ask me why I was not in the Marriage and Family Track because my mind operated using MFT techniques.
+As I worked in treatment centers, I would take any opportunity to have family members participate in sessions to improve their home life.
+I believe that even in individual therapy using different family members helps to give other points of view on the individual’s struggles.
+Relationships take a lot of work and should be reciprocal, what role do you play in your relationships?

 June 2, 2025